 - Automobile collisions during work-related travel such as when transporting goods on roads.

-Most Common Types of Workplace Injuries
+Most Common Types of Job Injuries

 Workplace accidents can lead to many different injuries, both serious and less severe.
 Here are some of the most common workplace injuries our Ohio workplace injury attorneys see: